digdilem/taskpony/README.md

 ## 0.02

 - Bugfix: Re-add html_escape() which had previously been merged with sanitize() and change calls to use it when displaying output.
 This corrects where tasks were stored and displayed with certain characters were made safe that didn't need to be.
 Quotes, single quotes, ampersands etc.
+- QOL: Renamed "All Lists" to "All Tasks" @halcyonloon https://github.com/digdilem/taskpony/issues/1

+- Feature: Orphaned task handling. !!
+See workflow in obsidian

 # Licence